EliseCoopman/methylmap/README.md

 - File should not be zipped/bgzipped.
 - Indexed file should be present in the same directory as the fasta file.

-Important: When perfroming hierarchical clustering, missing values are imputed using the pandas interpolate method.
-Genomic positions with missing values after imputation are removed from the visualization.
+Important: Individuals with 40% or more missing data are removed.
+If there are still missing values, they are estimated using the pandas interpolate method.
+Any remaining missing values after interpolation result in the removal of those individuals.

 ```text
 usage: methylmap [-h] [-f FILES [FILES ...] | -t TABLE] [-w WINDOW] [-n [NAMES ...]] --gff GFF [--output OUTPUT] [--groups [GROUPS ...]] [-s] [--fasta FASTA]